rcl-ssl/docs/installations/apache-tomcat.md

 ## Get the Certificate Files Automatically

-You can also use the [RCL SSL HTTP AutoRenew](../httpautorenew/httpautorenew.md) or [RCL CertificateBot](../certbot/certbot.md) to automatically renew and download the files required to install the SSL/TLS certificate in the Apache Tocat web server.
+You can also use the [RCL SSL HTTP AutoRenew](../httpautorenew/httpautorenew.md) or [RCL SSL DNS AutoRenew](../dnsautorenew/dnsautorenew.md) to automatically renew and download the files required to install the SSL/TLS certificate in the Apache Tomcat web server.

 The SSL/TLS certificate files will be stored at the path you specified in the ``appsettings.json`` configuration file.